 Our world is becoming increasingly interconnected.
 Distributed networks of service and information providers are operating across global information and value chains.
-Observing, with greater frequency, dense inter-networking, large scale data sharing, and the constant evolution of relationships between organizations, it becomes clear that firms are moving from "multinational" to "global" in nature, and that the concept of enterprise has morphed into the concept of an ecosystem.3 We are seeing the emergence of more than just Web 2.0 - we are, in fact, seeking out the World of 2.0.
+Observing, with greater frequency, dense inter-networking, large-scale data sharing, and the constant evolution of relationships between organizations, it becomes clear that firms are moving from "multinational" to "global" in nature, and that the concept of enterprise has morphed into the concept of an ecosystem.
+We are seeing the emergence of more than just Web 2.0 - we are, in fact, seeking out the World of 2.0.

-In the online realm, new Internet services are exploiting the potential to provide detailed personalized services to individuals in every facet of their information-laden lives.4 The benefits related to these services, however, create information trails and broader possibilities for unauthorized access that require new considerations related to information protection.
+In the online realm, new Internet services are exploiting the potential to provide detailed personalized services to individuals in every facet of their information-laden lives.
+The benefits related to these services, however, create information trails and broader possibilities for unauthorized access that require new considerations related to information protection.
 In these new paradigms, personally identifiable information becomes digitized, routed and processed on high-speed, high-capacity networks that are independent of each other, with fewer traditional hallmarks of information collection and control.
-New trust models are now being considered to deal with these information flows across distinct organizations at the ecosystem level (see our recently published white paper regarding the privacy implications of digital identity).5 Concepts such as cloud computing, in which organizations share both data and processing resources in order to co-ordinate a business process, are also beginning to take hold, creating new opportunities for cross-ecosystem industry collaborations.
+New trust models are now being considered to deal with these information flows across distinct organizations at the ecosystem level (see our recently published white paper regarding the privacy implications of digital identity).
+Concepts such as cloud computing, in which organizations share both data and processing resources in order to coordinate a business process, are also beginning to take hold, creating new opportunities for cross-ecosystem industry collaborations.

 As a first step toward creating trust in this new inter-networked or "federated" model, organizations are building secure ways in which to collect and store personal information.
 There are a number of technical means to ensure that information moving between organizations is securely transferred.
 However, technology is only part of the solution.
 Technology operates in support of people, policies and procedures, and in conjunction with the legal instruments that bind parties to the obligations related to the appropriate deployment of technology.
 As these enterprises and organizations start developing ecosystem-based rules and procedures, new tools will be needed to evaluate and oversee the deployment of technology, the implementation of policies and procedures, and the operation of contracts.
-Such tools are necessary to demonstrate that systems that may be technically sound can also be trusted by individuals.
-This paper looks at a number of the concepts underlying FIM, important practice considerations, and one of the most important baseline tools needed for the trust-enabled ecosystem - the "Federated Privacy Impact Assessment" or F-PIA.